dvitelli/SQL_Database_API/README.md

 # SQL Database and API

 ## Goal
-My goal was to build out a SQL Database and API in C#.
-Using Dapper and Aspnet Core MVC.
+My goal was to build out a SQL Database and API in C# using Dapper and Aspnet Core MVC.

 ## Process
 I randomly generated User json data from randomuser.me.